Victoria Bitter: History

-It is available in 750 mL bottles (commonly referred to as a "Longneck", "Longie", "Seven-Fifty", "Bomber", "King Brown", or a "Tallie"), 500 mL cans ("Lunch greens", "The Big Cold Can"), 375 mL bottles ("Stubbies", a "Pint" or "Short-neck"), 375 mL cans ("Tinnies", "Boonies", "Green Cans" or "Gweens"), and 250 mL bottles ("Grenades", "Twisties" or "Throwies").
+It is available in bottles of 750, 375, and 250mL, and 500 and 375 mL cans.
 For a limited time only, VB was available in the Northern Territory in a 1-litre can nicknamed a 'Killer can' (Kilo can).
 As with all packaged beer sold in Australia it was for many years only available in 750 mL or 26 2/3 fl oz (1/6 imperial gallon) bottles, until the introduction of "stubbies" and smaller cans.
 In a testament to its long history and popularity, VB has acquired a number of nicknames, ranging from the abbreviated "Vic Bitter", "Veebs", polite "Very Best", "Vitamin B", "Very Bad" and "Victory Beer", for after a win in the footy.
 At Australian gatherings (for example, backyard barbeques) it is referred to as "The Staple" as being the default brand of beer consumed.